-The existing transmission system shall be modeled, including all projects operational on or before June 1, 2011 and all other feasible operational solutions brought forth by the PTOs and as agreed to by the ISO.
+The existing transmission system shall be modeled, including all projects operational on or before June 1, 2014 and all other feasible operational solutions brought forth by the PTOs and as agreed to by the ISO.

 The majority of local areas peak in the summer time.
 In order to be consistent with past practices for base case development the ISO will model all transmission projects operational on or before June 1.
-Exemption: Humboldt area peaks in the winter and therefore only projects up to January 1, 2011 are included.
+Exemption: Humboldt area peaks in the winter and therefore only projects up to January 1, 2014 are included.

-Certain system modifications may have the impact of reducing Local Capacity Area Resource requirements ("LCR").
-If so, the possibility exists that prior to the time the system modification is implemented, the ISO will be required to augment the quantity of capacity needed in a certain Local Capacity Area to account for the greater LCR that would otherwise exist in the absence of the assumed modification.
+Certain system modifications may have the impact of reducing local capacity requirements.
+If so, the possibility exists that prior to the time the system modification is implemented, the ISO will be required to augment the quantity of capacity needed in a certain local capacity area to account for the greater LCR that would otherwise exist in the absence of the assumed modification.